 Pets are not permitted in the residence hall.
-Residents with proper documentation through Disability Services may be permitted to have a service animal or support animal in their residence hall unit.
-Please contact Disability Services at 310-846-2554 or ds@otis.edu if you will need a Support Animal in the Residence Hall.
-Service/Support animals may not reside in the College's Residence Hall without prior written approval as described in this section.
-Note: There is only one animal allowed per student with appropriate documentation.\
+Residents with proper documentation through Disability Services may be permitted to have a support animal in their residence hall unit.
+Please contact Disability Services at 310-846-2554 or ds@otis.edu if you are requesting your Support Animal in the Residence Hall.
+Support animals may not reside in the College's Residence Hall without prior written approval as described in this section.
+Note: There is only one animal allowed per student with appropriate documentation.